-Species expanding into new areas are assumed to have overcome some of the trade-offs or limitations that lead to niche conservatism.
-The causes of niche shifts can include behavioral flexibility, the ability to change behavior when circumstances change (see Mikhalevich et al., 2017 for theoretical background on our flexibility definition) (Chow et al., 2016; Griffin \& Guez, 2014; e.g., Lefebvre et al., 1997; Sol et al., 2002; 2005; 2007; Sol \& Lefebvre, 2000).
-This idea predicts that flexibility, exploration, and innovation facilitate the expansion of individuals into completely new areas and that their role diminishes after a certain number of generations (Wright et al., 2010).
-Experimental studies have shown that latent abilities are primarily expressed in a time of need (A. M. Auersperg et al., 2012; Bird \& Emery, 2009; Laumer et al., 2018; Manrique \& Call, 2011; e.g., Taylor et al., 2007).
+A species expanding into new areas is assumed to have overcome some of the trade-offs or limitations that shape a species’ realized niche.
+Niche shifts can occur via physiological or behavioral changes, as well as interactions between these factors (Wiens et al. 2010).
+Physiological changes reflect evolutionary changes in the phenotypes of individuals, such as changes in body size or metabolic processes, through which individuals of a species can occupy different niches (Buckley et al., 2018).
+Such physiological changes often occur over longer time spans (Swanson \& Garland, 2009), suggesting that fast expansions into new niches are presumably facilitated by already existing plasticity in physiological tolerances.
+One potential cause of niche shifts over shorter time spans is behavioral flexibility, the ability to change behavior when circumstances change (see Mikhalevich et al., 2017 for theoretical background on our flexibility definition) (Chow et al., 2016; Griffin \& Guez, 2014; e.g., Lefebvre et al., 1997; Sol et al., 2002; 2005; 2007; Sol \& Lefebvre, 2000).
+This idea predicts that flexibility, exploration, and innovation facilitate the expansion of individuals into completely new areas and that the role of these characteristics diminishes after a certain number of generations (Wright et al., 2010).
+Experimental studies have shown that latent abilities are primarily expressed in a time of need (Auersperg et al., 2012; Bird \& Emery, 2009; Laumer et al., 2018; Manrique \& Call, 2011; e.g., Taylor et al., 2007).
 Therefore, we do not expect the founding individuals who initially dispersed out of their original range to have unique behavioral characteristics that are passed on to their offspring.
-Instead, we expect that the actual act of continuing a range expansion relies on flexibility, exploration, innovation, and persistence, and that these behaviors are therefore expressed more on the edge of the expansion range where there have not been many generations to accumulate relevant knowledge about the environment.
+Instead, the actual act of continuing a range expansion likely relies on flexibility, exploration, innovation, and persistence, and thus these behaviors should therefore be expressed more on the edge of the expansion range where there have not been many generations to accumulate relevant knowledge about the environment.
 There is also evidence that some species can behaviorally shift their niche in response to anthropogenic climate change or can expand their range by using human altered environments (Wong \& Candolin, 2015; Wolff et al., 2020).
 Human-modified environments are increasing (Goldewijk, 2001; e.g., Liu et al., 2020; Wu et al., 2011), and species associated with these habitats show differences in their behavior (Chejanovski et al., 2017; e.g., Ciani, 1986; Federspiel et al., 2017).

-However, range dynamics are also influenced by factors beyond niche: environmental change leading to a recent increase in the amount of available habitat can facilitate a geographic range expansion (Hanski \& Gilpin, 1991; Wiens, 1997), and change in habitat connectivity can alter species range limits (Holt, 2003; Platts et al., 2019).
-A species may not need to be behaviorally flexible to move into new areas if they can continue to use the same types of habitat they are accustomed to.
+However, range dynamics are also influenced by factors beyond changes in the realized niche: environmental change leading to a recent increase in the amount of available habitat representing the current niche can facilitate a geographic range expansion (Hanski \& Gilpin, 1991; Wiens, 1997), and change in habitat connectivity can alter species range limits (Holt, 2003; Platts et al., 2019).
+A species may not need to be behaviorally flexible to move into new areas if it can continue to use the same habitats within its expanded range.
 For example, a species may expand its range because changes in climate have caused more geographic areas to fall within its niche or if previously isolated habitat patches become connected.
-Thus, it is important to identify how changes in the availability of habitats, their habitat breadth, and the dispersal abilities of species contribute to range shifts to understand whether niche shifts are truly happening and to identify the underlying causes of range shifts.
+Thus, it is important to identify how changes in the availability of habitats, the usage of different habitats, and habitat connectivity contribute to range shifts to understand whether niche shifts are truly happening and to identify potential causes of range shifts.